alexdrk14/RussoUkrainianWar_Dataset/README.md

 * Sentiment analysis between entities of Russia and Ukraine
 * Sentiment analysis between entities of Putin and Zelensky

 All described analytics are published in [Parasecurity Group webpage](https://alexdrk14.github.io/RussiaUkraineWar/).

+## Anonymized Data Sharing
+Additionally, we have shared the collected text data sorted by creation date.
+User IDs, tweet IDs, and user mentions have all been anonymized for privacy.
+You can access the data via the following link: [Zenodo repository](https://zenodo.org/record/8362914).

 # Data Usage Agreement / How to Cite
 By using this dataset, you agree to abide by the stipulations in the license, remain in compliance with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), and cite the following manuscript: